Missouri Voters Approve Medicaid Expansion Despite Resistance From Republican Leaders

 Voters approved expansion by a vote of 53.25% to 46.75%.
 A total of 1,263,776 voters weighed in on the measure.

 Missouri joins five other mostly conservative states which have passed Medicaid expansion via ballot initiatives, most recently Oklahoma which voted in the measure on June 30.
-Most of the remaining 12 states that haven't expanded Medicaid are Republican-leaning states the South.
+Most of the remaining 12 states that haven't expanded Medicaid are Republican-leaning states in the South.

 Nika Cotton, the owner of Soulcentricitea, a newly opened tea shop in Kansas City, Missouri, woke to the news on Wednesday morning.
 Cotton, whose children are 8 and 10, says she will qualify for health care coverage under expansion.